ericus20/todo-list/README.md

 * Start React application - *npm start*
 * Access application on - *http://localhost:3000/*

-## Running on Docker
+## Running on Docker (Assuming docker is installed)
-* Simply run - *docker-compose up* in the directory where docker-compose.yml file resides.
+* in the directory where docker-compose.yml file resides, simply run the command - **docker-compose up**